FelixLiUnsw/SimCLR_CIFAR10/README.md

 Decoder: Fully connection Layer

 Acc:
 ResNet18: 72.52% (100 epochs), 86.55 (200 epochs), The loss is still decreasing.
-Try more traning epochs for proxy task, the performance will be improved.
+Try more training epochs for proxy task, the performance will be improved.
 ResNet34: Have not tested yet, but code is ready.
 ResNet50: Have not tested yet, but code is ready.